jm1021/churchofjesuschrist/_posts/2023-12-17-revelations.md

 15 And another angel came out of the temple, crying with a loud voice to him that sat on the cloud, **Thrust in thy sickle**, and reap: for the time is come for thee to reap; for **the harvest of the earth is ripe**.

 ## Reason for the Season (Brith of Jesus Christ)
-“Christmas is not only a celebration of how Jesus came into the world but also of knowing who He is—our Lord and Savior, Jesus Christ—and of why He came”
+“Christmas is not only a celebration of how Jesus came into the world but also of **knowing who He is—our Lord and Savior**, Jesus Christ—and of why He came”

-Chronological order of events surrounding the birth of Jesus
+### Chronological order of events surrounding the birth of Jesus

 - Mary, the angel Gabriel.
 [Luke 1:26–38](https://www.churchofjesuschrist.org/study/scriptures/nt/luke/1?lang=eng&id=26-38#p26)